subvisual/blog/pages/posts/2016/05-may/83-announcing-br-mirror-conf.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/149/image@2x.jpg
 tags:
   - community
+intro: "About four years ago, when our company was still taking its first steps and hardly making any money, we invested 250€ to support a small ruby conference called RubyNorte.
+Since we only had 200€ in our bank account, we actually had to put the extra 50€ from our own pockets.
+As naive and premature as it was, it is a perfect example of how much we value community, and how it is at the core of our company's culture."
 ---

 About four years ago, when our company was still taking its first steps and hardly making any money, we invested 250€ to support a small ruby conference called RubyNorte.
 Since we only had 200€ in our bank account, we actually had to put the extra 50€ from our own pockets.
 As naive and premature as it was, it is a perfect example of how much we value community, and how it is at the core of our company's culture.